wanlipu/project-tv-script-generation/README.md

 This is part of Udacity Deep Learning Program, and this repository is meant to document my progress towards tv script generation project completion.

-In this project, I trained a LSTM recurrent neural network to generate scripts in the style of dialogue from TV series Seinfeld.
+In this project, I trained a LSTM recurrent neural network to generate tv scripts in the style of dialogue from TV series Seinfeld.

 ## Steps
 - Data Pre-processing